 After exploring the temple, we sat down together for some refreshments from the local vendors and enjoyed the tranquility of the beach.
 Though there wasn’t much to do around, tea stalls and kiosks were selling delicious snacks like Khichu and Halwa.
 We noticed locals offering horse-cart rides to tourists, providing a unique way to earn a living.
 Initially, I was too scared to try a horse ride, but my cousins convinced me, and it turned out to be a memorable experience.

 After our adventure, we headed back home in the comfort of our Savaari cab.
 I was highly impressed by the convenience and comfort it provided.
 Our chauffeur was incredibly knowledgeable about the area and its history, enhancing our visit with fascinating insights.
-I highly recommend downloading the Savaari app for a seamless and enriching trip to see the disappearing temple.
+I highly recommend downloading the Savaari car rental app for a seamless and enriching trip to see the disappearing temple.
 It’s an experience you won’t want to miss!

-Last Updated on June 21, 2024 by blogadmin
+Last Updated on August 19, 2024 by Shabari Shankar